gelahcem/bayesian-machine-learning-translator/README.md

 Then, you must execute the command line:

->php TM.php –train TEXT_FILE_INPUT         STATS_FILE_OUTPUT
+>php b_machine.php –train TEXT_FILE_INPUT         STATS_FILE_OUTPUT

-where TEXT_FILE_INPUT is the text in any language, and STATS_FILE_OUTPUT is the result that TM will generate (a text file with an associative PHP array with all the probabilities).
+where TEXT_FILE_INPUT is the text in any language, and STATS_FILE_OUTPUT is the result that b_machine will generate (a text file with an associative PHP array with all the probabilities).

-Then, you will have file (like stats_computers_en.txt) that TM will use for its texts generation.
+Then, you will have file (like stats_computers_en.txt) that b_machine will use for its texts generation.

 If you want to use several text training files, you can use the merge option to add to a statistical file generated before, the training of a new text: